 This is a Genuine Spare Part.

-BREXIT: Brexit will have no financial impact on our GB customers once your Order is less than £135.
+- BREXIT: No additional charges on delivery once your Order before shipping charges is less than £135.